cesarvr/blog/content/post/jenkins-container.md

 ## Composition

 Now this is getting interesting, we can build the code but we can't create a container yet because the *Node-10* image doesn't have the tools.
-We can solve this using another container like this [Jenkins-Slave-Base](https://access.redhat.com/containers/?tab=overview#/registry.access.redhat.com/openshift3/jenkins-slave-base-rhel7) which is a minimal image which include those tools.
+As we mentioned before instead of adding those tools to the NodeJS image we are going to use another container [Jenkins-Slave-Base](https://access.redhat.com/containers/?tab=overview#/registry.access.redhat.com/openshift3/jenkins-slave-base-rhel7) to handle that task.

 ### How Do They Talk To Each Other